bkg2018/MLMD/docs/3-Writing.md

 ------------------------------------------
 ```

-The `#` prefix must be followed by at least one space.
-Closing `#` have no particular effect.
+The `#` prefix must be followed by at least one space, while optional closing `#` has no particular effect.
-Markdown conventions allow an empty line after a heading, MLMD doesn't change this but allow
+Markdown conventions allow an empty line after a heading, MLMD doesn't change this but allows
 more than one empty line, although it will only generate one in final Markdowns.
 Par convention dans un fichier Markdown on peut faire suivre
 les titres d'une ligne vide, MLMD accepte même plusieurs lignes vides mais n'en écrira qu'une
 dans les fichiers générés.